How to Apply Makeup for Photography: Women With Lighter Skin

 After moisturizing the skin, I’m going to use a face primer.
 My favourite is a silicone base because it’s going to move really well with the skin.
 To apply the silicone-based primer, again you can use your fingers or a brush.
 I’m going to use the same brush that I used to apply the moisturizer.

-Start from the inside of the cheek area and lightly blend out towards the perimeter of the complexion.
+Start from the of the cheek area and lightly blend out towards the perimeter of the complexion.

 Because our model has a combination skin, liquid or cream foundations are going to be her best friend.
 Makeup powders are typically going to dry up around the nose area and they might look a little bit more textured, so when I do finally apply powder, I’m going to be very careful of the nose area.